Faculty of Communication, Art and Technology

 Review of applications will begin on August 15 and continue until the position is filled.
 Under the authority of the University Act, personal information that is required by the University for academic appointment competitions will be collected.
 For further details, please see the Collection Notice.

-Associate or Assistant Professor (Tenure-Track) in Interactive Media and Innovation
+Associate or Assistant Professor (Tenure-track) - Interactive Media and Innovation

-The School of Interactive Arts and Technology (SIAT) is an internationally recognized interdisciplinary school with a focus on technology and human experience.
+The School of Interactive Arts & Technology (SIAT) is an internationally recognized interdisciplinary school with a focus on technology and human experience.
 Our research is characterized by the four major themes of Computing, Media, Design, and People.
-We do Computing as if People, Design, and Media mattered, and value interdisciplinarity.
-SIAT offers degrees at bachelors, masters and doctoral levels.
-The School currently enrolls about 800 undergraduate and 110 PhD and Masters graduate students.
-SIAT's infrastructure includes state-of-the-art teaching and research facilities at Simon Fraser University's Surrey campus.
+We do Computing as if People, Design, and Media matter, and value interdisciplinarity.
+SIAT offers degrees at bachelor’s, master’s and doctoral levels.
+The School currently enrolls about 800 undergraduates and 110 PhD and Masters graduate students.
+SIAT’s infrastructure includes state-of-the-art teaching and research facilities at Simon Fraser University’s Surrey campus.

 We seek an expert in interactive digital media, engaged with external communities.
 The successful candidate will have demonstrated research expertise in the structure, practice and interpretation of interactive digital media.
-(S)he will have deep knowledge of and experience in using, interactive digital media in collaboration with external communities.
-(S)he will have demonstrated knowledge of and accomplishment in innovation and entrepreneurship.
-Ideally, (s)he will have demonstrated knowledge and practical experience in relating cognition and/or neuroscience with interactive digital media.
+They will have deep knowledge of and experience in using interactive digital media in collaboration with external communities.
+They will have demonstrated knowledge of and accomplishment in research practice, interdisciplinary innovation, and community engagement.
+Ideally, they will have demonstrated knowledge and practical experience in integrating psychological, physiological, or behavioural science with interactive digital media.

-Simon Fraser University (SFU) at Surrey is the University's newest campus located in the greater Vancouver region of British Columbia.
-The area is home to Canada's cultural and entertainment industry and much of its digital media production.
-The region's rich cultural, natural and intellectural resources make it one of the world's most desirable places to live and work.
-SIAT works as a unit of the Faculty of Communication, Art and Technology (FCAT), which includes the School of Communication, the School of Comtemporary Arts, the Master of Publishing Program and the Master's in Digital Media Program (MDM).
+Simon Fraser University (SFU) at Surrey is the University’s newest campus located in the greater Vancouver region of British Columbia.
+The area is home to Canada’s cultural and entertainment industry and much of its digital media production.
+The region’s rich cultural, natural and intellectual resources make it one of the world’s most desirable places to live and work.
+SIAT works as a unit of the Faculty of Communication, Art and Technology (FCAT), which includes the School of Communication, the School for the Contemporary Arts, the Publishing Program and the Master of Digital Media Program (MDM).

 All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.
-Simon Fraser University is committed to employment equity and encourages applications from all qualified men and women, including Aboriginal peoples, visible minorities, and persons with disabilities.
-The successful applicant will begin work on September 1, 2018.
-Screening of applicants will commence on March 1, 2018 and will continue until the position is filled.
-All appointments are subject to the availability of funding and the Board of Governors final approval.
+SFU is an equity employer and encourages applications from all qualified individuals including women, persons with disabilities, visible minorities, Indigenous Peoples, people of all sexual orientations and gender identities, and others who may contribute to the further diversification of the university.
+The successful applicant will begin work on March 1, 2019 or later.
+Reviewing of applicants will commence on December 1, 2018 and will continue until the position is filled.
+All appointments are subject to the availability of funding and the Board of Governors’ final approval.